lowrycode/ski-arise-project/project_planning.md

 - Include the icon with all relevant packages on the "All Packages" page and homepage
 - Add a testimonial from a snowboarder to the other testimonials shown on the homepage

+### User Story 9 (COULD HAVE)
-**User Story 9:** As a group organiser, I want to see which resorts / packages can accommodate larger groups within the same hotel / accommodation so that we can all stay together
+As a group organiser, I want to see which resorts / packages can accommodate larger groups within the same hotel / accommodation so that we can all stay together

 **Acceptance criteria:**
 - Information about which resorts and hotels are able to accommodate larger groups is shown on another page and a link to this page is clearly signposted on the home page